BioJulia/BioMarkovChains.jl/README.md

 MSCGETTVSPILSRRTAFIRTLLGYRFRSNLPTKAERSRFGFSLPQFISTPNDRQNGNGGCGCGLENR*
 ```

-Now supposing I do want to see how transitions are occurring in this ORF sequence, the I can use the `transition_model` method and tune it to 2nd-order Markov chain:
+Now supposing I do want to see how transitions are occurring in this ORF sequence, the I can use the `BioMarkovChain` method and tune it to 2nd-order Markov chain:

 ```julia
 BioMarkovChain(orfdna, 2)